 With the backing and trust of some of the biggest names in US legal sports betting industry and with a major presence in many of the busiest betting states in the country, PointsBet has developed and maintained a rightful place as one of, if not the top sports betting provider operating in the US today.
 Their fiscal 2021 report that ended June 30 saw the company generate $518 million in revenue, which landed the company in the elite class of US providers.

-PointsBet has already been a major player in Colorado, New Jersey, Indiana, Illinois, Iowa, Michigan, West Virginia, and Virginia among others.
+PointsBet has already been a major player in New Jersey, Indiana, Illinois, Iowa, Michigan, and Virginia among others.
 Their foray into the Pennsylvania market comes thanks to a “skin agreement” partnership with Penn National Gaming.
 PointsBet certainly hasn’t been shy about getting their name out there.
 The company has signed more than their share of sports betting partnerships with prominent leagues, teams, and even individual pop-culture icons with designs on infiltration, exposure, and growing their status within the competitive US legal sports betting scene.

 There are few holes in the platform that PointsBet brings to the Pennsylvania market.
-While not our job to promote any singular sportsbook, our goal is to provide the facts and those facts support the notion of PointsBet being one of the more impressive providers that we have had the privilege of reporting on.
+While it is not our job to promote any singular sportsbook, our goal is to provide the facts and those facts support the notion of PointsBet being one of the more impressive providers that we have had the privilege of reporting on.